pedrogglima/chute-do-brasileirao/README.md

 ### 3.3.
 Databases & the entity-relationship model

-The dataset doesn't change frequently, usually every 24 hours, and it is relative small: it shouldn't use more than 100kb of Redis DB's memory for one championship.
+The dataset doesn't change frequently, usually every 24 hours, and it is relative small: it shouldn't use more than 100kb of Redis memory for one championship.
 Even if we saved 10 years of data (10 championships), we would still use a relative small size of memory (~ 1mb).
-So, if the project's data was only consisted of scraped data, and if we didn't care about analysing the relationship between entities (e.g how many championships team Z participated, or how many matches team Z already played with team Y), using only Redis DB to store data would be a good choice for the project.
+So, if the project's data was only consisted of scraped data, and if we didn't care about analysing the relationship between entities (e.g how many championships team Z participated, or how many matches team Z already played with team Y), using only Redis to store data would be a good choice for the project.

 However, the project has others entries of data such as the ones added by the users, and these data have relations with the scraped data.
 Also, because of the nature of the app (analysing statistics of bets, winnings, etc), data consistency and a tool for querying data between relations is required by the project.
 Hence, we use a relational database to save the data and a no-sql, in memory database for performance reasons to solve the problem.